Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 Some observed contradictions and transformations could be understood as belonging to sequences of actions in the expansive learning cycle.
 Section \ref{journey-of-transformation} describes one cycle where the team identifies a problem with work item categorisation, and creates new boards for reflecting different work item urgencies and stakeholders.
 As a result, incoming work items are not considered on a binary "fire or not" basis, but a larger spectrum of potential reactions is admitted.

+The progression of disturbances bubbling up, contradictions being expressed, transformations getting suggested and being tried out was continuous.
+Rare was the daily where not a single transformation step played out.
+Multiple threads of interrelated transformations could be observed, meaning there were many overlapping cycles of expansive learning ongoing at any time.

 - How did these manifest in the daily
 - What does this mean